-The seeds of my writing life were planted when I began studying and writing poetry in high school.
-I was initially inspired by reading the Beat Poets and soon found a home in a thriving poetry community centered around the Mountain Lodge #6 café in Georgetown.
+An early and eager reader, my writing life began with a poetry writing class in high school.
+Like many young writers, I was inspired by the Beat Poets and soon found a home in a thriving poetry community centered around the Mountain Lodge #6 Café in Georgetown.
 I continued studying poetry and literature through my years at Beloit College and on to Pennsylvania State University where I received an MFA while working with poets C. S. Giscombe, Robin Becker, and James Brasfield.

 In the years after Penn State, I published dozens of poems in literary journals and magazines and gave poetry readings at bookstores and universities across the country.
 In 2007, Carolina Wren Press published my first book, Key Bridge, a book-length poem about the intersections of history, geography, and ethnic identity in Washington, DC, as filtered through my experience growing up in and around the city.

 In addition to my creative writing work, I have taught literature and writing at Guilford College, UNC-Greensboro, Salem College, and Penn State.
-The courses I taught focused on the rudiments of writing, rhetoric, surveys of American and British literature, and introductory and advanced creative writing.
+The courses I taught focused on introductory and advanced creative writing, the rudiments of writing, rhetoric, and surveys of American and British literature.
 For several summers, I also taught contemporary philosophy and interdisciplinary research (a.k.a Area II) in North Carolina’s excellent Governor’s School program.

 I have always found teaching edifying and inspiring.
 I love discovering course material fresh through my students’ eyes and finding ways to engage each of my students personally.
 I am eager for more opportunities to teach, and I offer one-on-one tutoring and coaching in scholarly, business, and creative writing, reading comprehension, literature in English, English as a second language, and SAT and ACT preparation.
 I also offer group creative writing classes on a regular basis.